iann0036/tf-cfn-provider/docs/providers/openstack/DbInstanceV1.md

 `Region` - (Required) The region in which to create the db instance.
 Changing this creates a new instance.

-`Name` - (Optional) Database to be created on new instance.
-Changing this creates a new instance.

 `FlavorId` - (Required) The flavor ID of the desired flavor for the instance.
 Changing this creates new instance.

 `ConfigurationId` - (Optional) Configuration ID to be attached to the instance.
 Database instance will be rebooted when configuration is detached.